-Last updated on December 2, 2020, including follow-up actions by the U.S. Coast Guard.
+Last updated on March 13, 2021, including new developments, new lawsuits, and follow-up actions by the U.S. Coast Guard.

 On Labor Day in September 2019, off the coast of California, a fire aboard the MV Conception, a 75-foot (23-meter) scuba diving liveaboard, broke out during the night, killing 33 passengers and one crew member.
 The captain and four crew members barely escaped.

 On October 20, 2020, the National Transportation Safety Board (NTSB) reviewed and voted on their investigation’s findings, the fire’s probable cause, and recommendations that could potentially prevent such maritime accidents in the future.

 We are especially interested in lessons learned.
 It’s an accident we can’t ignore.
 It came with the largest loss of life in a maritime incident in US history, since a turret explosion aboard a U.S. Navy battleship in 1989.

 NTSB investigators condemned the company and captain for a litany of issues including failing to train the crew on emergency procedures, a lack of safety oversight by the company, and the omission by the captain to post a roving night watchman aboard the vessel.
 Criminal charges appear to be imminent against the captain, Jerry Boylan.